Does your TSH Test actually give you helpful information about your thyroid function?

 But here’s the problem:

-Doctors are just as afraid of a low TSH as they are a suppressed TSH even though there is no evidence to suggest that a low TSH is harmful to thyroid patients.
+Doctors are just as afraid of a low TSH as they are of a suppressed TSH even though there is no evidence to suggest that a low TSH is harmful to thyroid patients.

 In fact, there’s actually evidence to suggest that a LOW TSH is necessary for most thyroid patients to feel better.